Disability Accommodation Portal

 Faculty Resources

-The American Psychology Association has developed a Disability Resources Toolbox (DART) that contains information for faculty to use to better support students with disabilities.
+The American Psychological Association has developed a Disability Resources Toolbox (DART) that provides faculty with resources to better support students with disabilities.
 Below are pertinent sections of the toolkit for faculty reference:

 Toolkit II: Legal Issues – ADA, Section 504, FERPA